![]() |

 Answer

-First, the reference sequence chosen is always assumed to be the
+First, the reference sequence chosen is always assumed

-correct sequence simply because changes are described in relation to this
+to be the correct sequence simply because changes are

 Second, when the EST sequence is incomplete one should describe changes in relation to this sequence like AA010203.2:54_55insG (assuming the reference sequence used is AA010203.2).
 So do not use a 'c.' or 'g.' prefix, since neither a coding DNA nor a genomic reference sequence is used.
 However, when a genomic sequence covering this EST is available the recommendation is to use this as a reference sequence.